-If the SATA controller has been configured in AHCI mode, please follow the steps below:
+If the SATA controller has been configured in AHCI mode, please install the OptaneTM memory in the M2P_32G or M2Q_32G connector and follow the steps below:

 After entering the operating system, insert the motherboard driver disk into your optical drive.
 On the Xpress Install screen, select Intel(R) Optane(TM) Memory System Acceleration (Note) to install.
 Follow the on-screen instructions to continue.
 The system will auto-restart.